RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 .. image:: Figures/visualization_1.png

-The code above explains every step in detail on how to make a **histogram** chart, creating a mark that returns the new chart to add encoding.
-However, there is also a shortcut to what we did above.
-We can write that code into a single line because once we create a mark, we can start to add the encoding right away.
+As you may recall from case study 1, we can shorten the steps above of creating a histogram using a shortcut.
-The other methods are designed to return the proper object.
-Therefore, we can write all of the calls above into a single line.
-We also do not need to explicitly call "display" because Altair returns an object that the Jupyter environment knows how to display automatically.
+Let's write all of the above calls into a single line.

 .. code:: python3